 Issuance of certificates

-In previous articles, we relied on the fact that server and client certificates will be issued using Microsoft CA. But since we are setting everything up in Linux, we will also tell you about an alternative way to issue these certificates - without leaving Linux.
+In previous articles, we relied on the fact that server and client certificates would be issued using a Microsoft CA. But since we're setting everything up in Linux, then at the same time we will tell you about an alternative way of issuing these certificates - without leaving Linux.

 Beginning of work